assaf/zombie/doc/API.md

 ### browser.prompted(message) => boolean

 Returns true if user was prompted with that message by a previous call to `window.alert`, `window.confirm` or `window.prompt`.

 ## Events

 Since events may execute asynchronously (e.g. XHR requests, timers), the browser maintains an event queue.
 Occasionally you will need to let the browser execute all the queued events before proceeding.
 This is done by calling `wait`, or one of the many methods that accept a callback.

 In addition the browser is also an `EventEmitter`.
 You can register any number of event listeners to any of the emitted events.

-### browser.clock

-The current system clock according to the browser (see also `browser.now`).

-### browser.now : Date

-The current system time according to the browser (see also `browser.clock`).

 ### browser.fire(name, target, calback?)

 Fires a DOM event.
 You can use this to simulate a DOM event, e.g.  clicking a link or clicking the mouse.
 These events will bubble up and can be cancelled.

 The first argument it the event name (e.g. `click`), the second argument is the target element of the event.
 With a callback, this method will transfer control to the callback after running all events.

 ### browser.wait(callback)
-### browser.wait(terminator, callback)
+### browser.wait(duration, callback)

-Process all events in the queue and calls the callback when done.
+Waits for the browser to complete loading resources and processing JavaScript events.
+When done, calls the callback with null and browser.

-You can use the second form to pass control before processing all events.
-The terminator can be a number, in which case that many events are processed.
-It can be a function, which is called after each event;
-processing stops when the function returns the value `false`.
+If you're testing behavior that depends on timers, e.g. animations and transitions, you can tell `wait` to block for the specified duration (in milliseconds).
+By default it will wait for timers under 100ms.

+You can also call this method with no arguments and simply listen to the `done` and `error` events.

 ### Event: 'done'
 `function (browser) { }`